-Strengthening community, communication and research through artCategories: Faculty in the News, FIFSW Students in the News, Izumi Sakamoto, Ramona Alaggia
+Strengthening community, communication and research through artCategories: Faculty, Izumi Sakamoto, Ramona Alaggia, Students

 In 2010, after 12 years of teaching the course Violence Against Women and Children: Multi-Disciplinary Responses (SWK 4623), Professor Ramona Alaggia was interested in experimenting with different ways for her students to express what are often complex and pressing social justice issues.